ewdlop/BibleKitApp/README.md

 - allien recusing team be we can use Penrose Process to extra some energy out....(if it doesnt work at this we can get some work done)
 - or we are the one recusing them so either way
 - what are human brains?
 1A operates LHC
+- or we are the allienate angles that are suppsoe to drops seeds...

 GG